If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Side effects compared

-The everyday side effects of these two medications are different.
-Escitalopram can cause nausea, sexual side effects, and increased sweating.
+The everyday side effects of these two medications are different in character.
+Escitalopram can cause nausea, headache, increased sweating, and sexual side effects.
 With escitalopram, side effects often arrive before the benefit, and the stomach-related ones tend to ease within the first couple of weeks.
+Sweating and sexual side effects tend to last as long as the medication is taken rather than fading.

-Alprazolam is sedating, so drowsiness and slowed reaction times are the effects to watch, which matters for driving and other tasks.
+Alprazolam is sedating, which is part of how it works.
+Drowsiness, tiredness, lightheadedness, reduced coordination, and, at higher doses, memory problems and slowed thinking are the effects to watch.
+That sedation matters for driving and other tasks that need full attention.
 Its most serious risks are the ones in its boxed warnings: abuse, dependence, and withdrawal, and the danger of combining it with opioids.
+Tolerance can also build, meaning the same dose may work less well over time, which is another reason long-term daily use is generally avoided.
+Older adults are more affected by benzodiazepines and are more prone to falls, confusion, and memory problems.
 If a side effect is severe, or it is not improving, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects

 For sleep, the two differ.
-Escitalopram can disturb sleep, and less often it can make some people sleepier.
+Escitalopram can disturb sleep for some people and, less often, make others drowsy.
+It can be taken in the morning or evening, and if it disturbs sleep, morning is the better choice.
 Alprazolam is sedating, which is part of how it works, so it tends to promote sleepiness.

-For weight, escitalopram is roughly weight-neutral in the short term.
-Alprazolam is not generally framed around weight change.
+For weight, escitalopram is roughly weight-neutral in the short term, though some people gain a little with long-term use.
+Alprazolam is not generally framed around weight change and does not typically affect appetite.

 Sexual side effects are common with escitalopram.
-They can include lower sex drive, delayed orgasm, and arousal difficulties, and they tend to last as long as the medication is taken.
+They can include lower sex drive, delayed orgasm, and arousal or erection difficulties, and they tend to last as long as the medication is taken.
+There are real options if this happens, including lowering the dose, switching to a medication less likely to cause it such as bupropion, or adding another medication to counter it.
 Alprazolam is not generally associated with sexual side effects in the same way.
-Any troubling effect in this area is worth raising with a prescriber, because there are real options.
+Any troubling effect in this area is worth raising with a prescriber.

 Why a clinician might choose one over the other